 In cases you have a tattoo, it is also needed to inform your radiologist.
 To get to know more about the risks connected with tattoos and MRI, click here.

 In some cases, you may meed also fMRI examination – an imaging method developed to show regional, time-varying changes in brain metabolism, in other words, changing in areas of the brain that are active during a task.
-However, classical MRI of the brain is performed for a number of abrupt onset or long-standing symptoms
+However, a regular MRI of the brain is performed for both abrupt onset or long-standing symptoms.